 7.5 Payment of Subcontractors.
 Contractor shall promptly pay, in accordance with the terms and conditions set forth in the respective Subcontract, each Subcontractor the amount to which said Subcontractor is entitled.
 Contractor, by an appropriate agreement with each Subcontractor, shall require each Subcontractor to make timely payments to its laborers, suppliers, and subcontractors in a similar manner.

 7.6 Waiver of Liens.
-As a condition precedent to Owner’s obligation to make progress payments under this Agreement, Contractor shall supply Owner with releases and waivers of liens substantially in the form of Exhibit D-2 from Contractor and each of its Subcontractors having a subcontract value in excess of $________.
+As a condition precedent to Construction Manager’s obligation to make progress payments under this Agreement, Contractor shall supply Owner or Construction Manager with releases and waivers of liens substantially in the form of Exhibit D-2 from Contractor and each of its Subcontractors having a subcontract value in excess of $________.

 7.7 Interest and Disputed Invoices.
 Amounts not paid by either party to the other when due under any provision of this Agreement, including the provisions of this Article 7, shall bear interest from the date payment was originally due to and including the actual date of payment at the Default Rate.
 If there is any dispute about any amount invoiced by Contractor, the amount not in dispute shall be promptly paid and any disputed amount which is ultimately determined to have been payable shall be paid with interest at the Default Rate from the date the item was payable to and including the actual date of payment.